 Fellows spend the Fellowship year working at a nonprofit/philanthropic organization where they will gain a greater and deeper understanding of the nonprofit sector and how best to use their individual passion and skills to give back whether they pursue a future career in the nonprofit or for profit sector.

 The Fellowship also includes an enrichment program that brings the cohort of NOF Fellows together for workshops 5 times a year in Westport, CT.

 *The current stipend is $38,000 + $1500 relocation stipend for Fellows who are moving from one city to another.

-** Applicants must be college seniors with a 3.0 GPA at a 4 year institution graduating in May 2019.
+** Applicants must be college seniors with a 3.0 GPA at a 4 year institution graduating in the spring 2020.
 Maximum age is 25.